Helenous/Pi-top-Pulse/README.md

 * Currently, **pi-topPULSE is only supported on Raspberry Pi 3**.
 This is due to problems setting the UART clock speed on earlier Raspberry Pi models.
 It might be possible to get this to work on earlier versions, but this is not currently supported.

 #### I have installed pi-topPULSE software manually...
 * If you are running Linux kernel version 4.9.x previous to 4.9.35, pi-topPULSE [may not be fully functional](https://github.com/raspberrypi/linux/issues/1855).
 In particular, this issue prevents the pi-topPULSE LEDs from working.
 If you are experiencing this issue, please check your kernel version by typing `uname -r` at the terminal.
-You can update your kernel version to the latest by running `sudo apt-get install raspberrypi-kernel`.
+You can update your kernel version to the latest by running `sudo apt install raspberrypi-kernel`.

 * If you are attempting to use Python 3, and have installed manually, you need to ensure that you have the latest version of the PySerial module.
 Take a look at [the script](manual-install/upgrade-python3-pyserial) in the `manual-install` directory for how to do this.